rule

 Text 63

-A certain hunter who happened to pass through the forest saw the young moving about near their nest and caught them with a net he had spread.
+Some hunter, who happened to pass through the forest, saw the young birds moving near their nest and caught them with a net he had spread.

 Text 64